lbryio/lbry.tech/documents/glossary.md

 ### Hard Fork

-Some people use term *hard fork* to stress that changing LBRY protocol requires overwhelming majority to agree with it, or some noticeable part of the economy will continue with original blockchain following the old rules.
+Some people use term *hard fork* to stress that changing LBRY protocol requires an overwhelming majority to agree with it, or some noticeable part of the economy will continue with original blockchain following the old rules.
 See *Fork* and *Soft Fork* for further discussion.

 ### Hash Function